Fiji–United States relations: After the 2006 coup

 In October, Fiji's High Court ruled that the interim government was not illegal, as it had been appointed by the President, who had acted within the lawful provisions of his authority.
 Following the ruling, Fiji’s interim attorney-general, Aiyaz Sayed-Khaiyum, called upon Australia, New Zealand, the European Union and the United States to lift the sanctions they had imposed on the country, stating that they could no longer refuse to recognise the interim government.
 The United States government responded that it did not intend to alter its position, and that the "suspension of certain US assistance to the Fiji government under section 508 of the foreign operations appropriations act will remain in place, until the President or Secretary of State determines that Fiji has made measurable progress toward the restoration of democratic rule".

 In April 2009, however, the Fiji High Court of Appeals overruled the original decision, stating instead that Bainimarama's coup was in fact unconstitutional and his post-coup regime is an illegal government.
 The court called for the Commander to step down and asked the President to appoint a new, interim prime minister caretaker (that was to be neither Commodore Bainimarama nor the former prime minister Qarase whom he overthrew) who would be in power until new elections could be held.
 The President responded by abrogating the constitution and illegally removing the judges and thereby, Fiji's judicial system as a whole.
 Bainimarama's government remains unrecognized by Australia, New Zealand, the EU, and the U.S. among others.
 In May, Fiji became the first nation to be removed from the Pacific Islands Forum for human rights abuses and is currently in danger of being removed from the Commonwealth as well.

 The US recognized the 2014 and 2018 elections as "free and fair," and restored security and financial assistance following the 2014 elections.

+In mid-December 2025, the United States Department of State threatened to downgrade Fiji to a "Tier 3" ranking in its Trafficking in Persons (TIP) report unless the Fijian government takes action against a South Korean religious cult called the Grace Road Church, which has been accused of human trafficking and forced labour.
+The threatened reclassification followed the escape of at least four US citizens including two children from the Grace Road Group.